MicrosoftDocs/win32/desktop-src/cossdk/exporting-a-soap-enabled-application.md

 ---
-Description: 'When you use COM+ to create an XML web service, that service can be used by any authorized client, including those not using COM+ or even Microsoft Windows.' ms.assetid: 'c40031a6-f3de-4ef4-b9aa-3f49e57da5b4'
+Description: When you use COM+ to create an XML web service, that service can be used by any authorized client, including those not using COM+ or even Microsoft Windows. ms.assetid: c40031a6-f3de-4ef4-b9aa-3f49e57da5b4
-title: 'Exporting a SOAP-Enabled Application'
+title: Exporting a SOAP-Enabled Application ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Exporting a SOAP-Enabled Application